 Don't miss our Schedule of Summer Reading Events!

 Each freshman at the College participates in the Summer Reading Program.
 The purpose of this program is to help orient new students to the Brockport academic community by having a common reading experience with fellow classmates and faculty members.
-First-year students receive a copy of the book with support materials and additional information about the program in early July.
+First-year students receive a copy of the book during summer orientation.
+Students unable to attend orientation receive their copy in the mail in the latter part of July.

 The summer reading project is a valued experience at The College at Brockport and continues to be part of our involvement in the American Democracy Project for Civic Engagement, a national, multi-campus initiative that seeks to foster informed civic engagement in the United States.
 The project seeks to create a greater intellectual understanding and commitment to participate in the civic life of the United States.